The deadline for 2020 DC One Fund Charity Application is May 29, 2020

-The 2011 campaign was the 57th Annual DC One Fund Campaign.
+The 2018 campaign is the 64th Annual DC One Fund Campaign, which raised a record $1,207,532, the highest amount raised in 20 years.
 The DC One Fund originated to afford DC government employees a full opportunity to participate in charitable giving in their community.
 The District of Columbia Government agrees that the DC One Fund shall be the only on-the-job charitable solicitation authorized among DC government employees.
-The DC government seeks to achieve the objectives of an effective and efficient single campaign among DC government employees for the support of worthy, charitable causes with minimal disruption to the work force.
-2015 Campaign (Start Date – Thursday, October 1, 2015-End Date Friday, December 11, 2015)
+The DC government seeks to achieve the objectives of an effective and efficient single campaign among DC government employees for the support of worthy, charitable causes with minimal disruption to the workforce.

 Can I do a one-time donation?